top of page

 LOCATION

 In the beautiful, Victorian town of Llandudno, we have many activities including dry-slope skiing, tobogganing, swimming, fishing, 2 golf courses, bird watching and walking through scenic areas such as The Great Orme, Haulfre Gardens, Promenade, Pier and coastal paths.
 From Easter to October there is a Tramway and Aerial Cable Car (the longest in Britain) to the summit of the Great Orme.
-There are lots of great places to eat and drink; some of our favourites are Snooze, The Seahorse, The Cottage Loaf, Tapps, LC Drink and Dine, Home Cooking, Tiffany's, The Empire Hotel, The Cae Mor Hotel and many more.
+There are lots of great places to eat and drink; some of our favourites are Indulge, Da Venezia, Snooze, The Cottage Loaf, Tapps, The Snowden, Romeo's, White Tower, LC Drink and Dine, Home Cooking, The Empire Hotel, and many more selling freshly prepared food and local beers.
 The North Shore has a long, wide promenade where you can walk or run or cycle and admire the views and also access the Pier which is the longest in Wales with lots of quaint shops and a cafe and bar to refresh you at the end, almost half a mile out into the Irish Sea.

 The Town is closely associated with Alice in Wonderland because the character of Alice was based on Alice Liddell who lived in the town with her family who were friends of Lewis Carrol.
 There are 19 carved wooden statues of Wonderland characters spread across the town on The Alice Trail and you can download apps to your phone to follow a virtual trail with augmented reality.